pofl/dev-to-blog-posts/blog-posts/git-workflow-guide.md

 ## E-Mail based workflow (Linux kernel)

 The Linux kernel is the birht place of Git.
-The lead developer of Linux, Linus Torvalds, made Git because he needed a source code manager that suits the development workflow of the kernel.
+The lead developer of Linux, Linus Torvalds, made Git because he needed a source code management system that suits the development workflow of the kernel.
 That workflow is centered around mailing lists.
 Code changes ("patches") are shared via mailings lists and there is no central Git server like GitHub.
 [Here](https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows) is an overview of distributed Git workflows.
 [Here](https://git-send-email.io/) is a guide explaining how to use Git with E-Mails.

+---

+> So far for this workflow guide.
+Thanks for reading and please give me feedback :)